-We’ve all been in a meeting with “that” colleague, the one whose constant technical difficulties cause frustration and eye rolls from everyone else in the meeting.
-Time and again, their bad audio and background noise keep the meeting from running smoothly and productively.
-In fact, in our Hybrid Ways of Working 2022 Global Report, 53% of employees said it’s easier to get distracted in virtual meetings when compared to fully in-person meetings.
-With 80% of all meetings today being virtual or hybrid, this can clearly be a major block to productivity.
+Updated.
+We’ve all been in an online meeting with that colleague.
+The one whose constant technical difficulties and sound cause frustration and eye rolls from everyone else in the meeting.
+Time and time again, their bad audio and background noise disrupts online meetings.
+In our Hybrid Ways of Working 2022 Global Report, 53% of employees said it’s easier to get distracted in virtual meetings when compared to fully in-person meetings.
+With 80% of all meetings today being virtual or hybrid, this can clearly be a major barrier to productivity.

 In isolation, we can all tolerate a bit of technical difficulties.
 But when it becomes predictable – when it happens every single time – we start to lose patience.
-So, we wanted to give you a few things to look out for to make sure you’re not being “that” colleague.
+So, we wanted to give you a few things to look out for to go from an unmeetable to unbeatable colleague.

-Here’s four reasons why you may be annoying your colleagues in online meetings.
+We’ve summarized four top reasons why you may be annoying your colleagues in online meetings.

 1. Your background noise is louder than you think

 With the rise of distributed work in the wake of the Covid-19 pandemic – where we work from various locations – very few places are completely silent.
 At the office, your colleague next to you may be on another call.
 At a café, the ambient chatter and the clank of dishes from the kitchen are constant.
-And even at home, unexpected rings on the doorbell and barking dogs can pop up.
+And even at home, unexpected rings on the doorbell, children coming home from school or barking dogs can pop up.

-While this diversity of possible working locations has brought with it major flexibility and well-being benefits, it’s no secret that it’s brought with it new challenges.
-Even when you think you’re in the clear, noise will always find a way to arise.
+While this diversity of possible working locations has brought with it major flexibility and well-being benefits, it’s no secret that it’s also brought with it new challenges.
+Even when you think you’re in the clear, noise will always find a way to arise and interrupt your online meetings.

 The ability to block out that noise is largely impacted by the type of audio device you’re using.
-This is exactly why those using their laptop’s microphone or normal consumer earbuds are almost 10x more likely to have complaints about background noise than those using a professional headset like our Evolve2 series of headsets.
+This is exactly why those using their laptop’s microphone or normal consumer earbuds are almost 10x more likely to have complaints about background noise than those using a professional headset like our Evolve2 series.

-If you’re going for a run, it’s best to use earbuds made for running.
-Similarly, if you’re in a virtual meeting with colleagues, it’s best to use a headset that ensures you can hear and be heard regardless of where you’re working from.
-It’s important to always think about your surroundings and whether the audio device you’re using is truly able to cancel out that background noise for others.
+If you’re going for a run, it’s best to wear your running shoes and earbuds made for running.
+Similarly, in virtual meetings, it’s best to use a headset that ensures you can hear and be heard regardless of where you’re working from.
+To ensure the best and most smooth meeting experience for all participants, it’s important to think about your surroundings and whether the audio device you’re using is truly able to cancel out that background noise for others.

 2. You keep needing to repeat yourself